drabo/gogs/README.md

 In order to access the Gogs web interface you have the following options:

 - via an Ingress (uncomment the ingress section in [gogs.yaml](gogs.yaml))
-- via an Istio gateway - run the script [istio.yaml](istio.yaml) to create the Istion entities needed.
+- via an Istio gateway - run the script [istio.yaml](istio.yaml) to create the Istio entities needed.
 For this option you will need to previously [install Istio](https://github.com/drabo/istio)

 ```shell
 $ kubectl apply -f istio.yaml